tardis-sn/tep/TEP005_formal_integral.rst

 * The main procedure, namely determining the line emissivities an performing the integral should be performed in the C-part of Tardis
 * It should be possible to activate/deactivate electron scattering
-* Calculation of the source function should be done in the C part for downbranch as well as for macroatom ( see equation 24, 25 and 26 of `Lucy 2002`_
+* Calculation of the source function should be done in the C part for downbranch as well as for macroatom ( see equation 24, 25 and 26 in `Lucy 2002 <http://www.aanda.org/articles/aa/ref/2002/11/aa1428/aa1428.html>`_)
 * It should be activated through the configuration file
 * Some safety checks should be in place, e.g. not allowing the parallel use of the formal integral and the virtual packet scheme or prohibiting the use of